planetis-m/fuzz-experiments/tasks.md

 - [ ] Safe enum/range mutator, needs a macro (try to reuse rank from enumutils).
 (1h)
 - [ ] Investigate how easy it would be to add a single custom pragma "userMax".
 - [ ] Write some docs and a ref example.
-- [ ] Add the post-processing step.
+- [ ] Need to refactor sampler/picker/mutator.

 MAYBE
 =====